 Nevertheless, the nutrient is indispensable for the immune system, eyes, skin, and cell growth.
 Moreover, it is not absorbed equally well from every food.

-Since vitamin A deficiency can have a drastic effect on our health, you can find out everything you need to know about the symptoms and how to prevent them here.
+Since vitamin A deficiency can drastically affect our health, you can find out everything you need to know about the symptoms and how to prevent them here.

 What Is Vitamin a Deficiency?